CTalvio/lemmytrixposter/README.md

 ### How does it work?

-To create post, you send the matrix bot an image file or a link to an image file.
+To create a post, you start by sending the matrix bot an image file, or a link to an image file.
 You can also send a pixiv or danbooru URL.

 The bot will reverse search the image using saucenao, and find the highest quality source image available.

-If the file is more than 1MB, the image will be thumbnailed for the post, while the full file will still be linked in the post body.
+If the file is more than 1MB, the image will be thumbnailed for the post, while the full file will be linked in the post body.

 A post title, artists credit, and a post body with social links will be generated, and suitable communities for the post will be pre-selected.

 At this point you may edit any aspect of the post, post it once satisfied, save it to post later, or discard it.

-Lemmytrixpster will host the image for the post on catbox.moe.
+Lemmytrixposter will host the image for the post on catbox.moe.

 Lemmytrixposter keeps track of what you have already posted, and will notify you and ask for confirmation if you go to post something a second time without remembering.